 To start off our long weekend, the staff members drove to the camp site in La Honda, Wednesday afternoon for setup.
 After setting up all day we took a break and went out to eat at Alice’s Restaurant, which was the closest restaurant to the camp site.
-We finished the night off putting together camp swag bags, blowing up balloons, and putting together other equipment for the installs and decorations designed by Jess from Sentimental Fools.
+We finished the night off putting together camp swag bags, blowing up balloons, and putting together other equipment for the installs and decorations.

 The next day after everything was setup campers were starting to arrive for check in.
 This is the moment everything start to get exciting because I really didn’t know what to expect.
 Not only was I new to camping, I was new to the company so I was still learning everything.
 While some of the campers were old friends and familiar faces for the other staff members, I didn’t know anyone.
 For me I was meeting 100 strangers and camping with them for 4 days.
 This really didn’t hit me until check-in.

 The first day/night of camp consisted of tours right after check-in, orientation, ice-breakers, zip-lining, campfire sing alongs, and s’mores!
 Immediately everyone started opening up and getting more acquainted.
 It was actually amazing to watch 100 women get together, chat, laugh and have fun making new friends.
 At the campfire on the first night,we were given a little piece of paper and we were asked to write down something that we really wanted. (or it could be more than one thing) Whether it was something we wanted to gain from camp or something we wanted in life, we wrote it on our pieces of paper and threw it into the fire.
 This was a freeing exercise that I have never actually done.
 It felt good to sit and think about the things I really want out of life, write them down, then throw it into a fire.
 It felt like I was physically and spiritually “letting go and letting God”.